 - staff at hospitals and community health services (such as CAMHS)

 - SA Dental Service, doctors and pharmacists

-Can I still use my card if I'm under a care concern has been raised in relation to the care I provide?
+Can I still use my card if I’m aware a care concern has been raised in relation to the care I provide?

 A care concern can be a difficult time in a foster or kinship carer's life.

 If you are still providing care for children and young people you can continue to use the card.